fliegerkappe/CST/readme.md

 2. Copy the tar file to a network share or a location on the target host where script execution is permitted(i.e., /root)
 3. Extract the tar file
 4. CD to main/
-5. Run 'runcheck.sh' with sudo (or as root)
+5. Run 'runcheck.sh' as root)
-   $ sudo ./runcheck.sh, or
    # ./runcheck.sh

    If you find that the script dies before it can finish, it's probably because of the idle-timeout settings on the host.
 If that's the case, try using the no-hangup switch.